KenKundert/avendesora/doc/advanced.rst

 2. add abraxas_accounts.gpg to account_files list in accounts_files.

-Now all of the Abraxas accounts contained in abraxas_accounts.gpg should be available though Avendesora and the various features of the account should operate as expected.
+Now all of the Abraxas accounts contained in abraxas_accounts.gpg should be available though *Avendesora* and the various features of the account should operate as expected.
 However, secrets in accounts exported by Abraxas are no longer generated secrets.
 Instead, the actual secrets are placed in a hidden form in the exported accounts files.

-If you would like to enhance the imported accounts to take advantage of the new features of Avendesora, it is recommended that you do not manually modify the imported files.
+If you would like to enhance the imported accounts to take advantage of the new features of *Avendesora*, it is recommended that you do not manually modify the imported files.
 Instead, copy the account information to one of your own account files before modifying it.
 To avoid conflict, you must then delete the account from the